aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_and_pjax/react_and_pjax.md

 }

 function handleComplete(e) {
-    /** before using fadeIn, you have to implement it as the prototype method of HTMLElement */ document.querySeletor('loading').fadeIn();
+    /** before using fadeOu, you have to implement it as the prototype method of HTMLElement */ document.querySeletor('loading').fadeOut();
 }

 /** listen to sending requests */